devaroop/devaroop.github.io/_posts/2018-03-28-how-high-rentals-are-leading-to-home-buying-in-pune.md

 2. Best rent (higher than average - in turn, raising the average)
 3. Miscellaneous legal care

 which is great for the owner and the broker but exploits the renter.
 A decade old broker from the infamous Viman Nagar has started charging a non-negotiable 1.5 months rent as brokerage making a fortune for himself and exploiting the needy.
-With an knee breaking daily commute, employees tend to move close to work - raising rental demands.
+With a knee breaking daily commute, employees tend to move close to work - raising rental demands.
 The rentals today have reached INR 20k p.m for a livable 2BHK in a decent society in these areas.
 The purchasing power of people migrating from cities such as Gurugram, Bangalore and Mumbai have additionally fuelled the rise in rentals.

 #### How is Real Estate sales increasing?